The 20 Best Spinal Muscular Atrophy Type 3 Doctors Near Me in Maryland, US

 English

-Vinay Chaudhry is a Neurologist in Baltimore, Maryland.
+Vinay Chaudhry is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Chaudhry is rated as a Distinguished provider by MediFind in the treatment of Spinal Muscular Atrophy Type 3.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Myasthenia Gravis, Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Advanced Bronchoscopy.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Myasthenia Gravis, Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Advanced Bronchoscopy.

 Distinguished in Spinal Muscular Atrophy Type 3